About › Forums › Case Discussions › Rights for Respite Workers

 7) Do you discuss this situation with the respite funding care worker?

 I would discuss this situation with the respite funding care worker because not only has the family been dishonest in my payment but I am also implicated in that by signing off on the various receipts and forms.
-To ensure an ethical practice I think it is imperative to discuss so that I could not be later implicated in fraud.
+To ensure an ethical practice I think it is imperative to discuss so that I could not be later implicated in fraud.8) Who do you turn to when trying to determine your rights as a respite worker?

 I think that it was irresponsible for the respite worker to not deposit the cheques promptly, especially since the hours worked have been systematically reported as paid.
 However, this is a difficult situation as the family is not willing to negotiate.